Road Warrior Animal: Return to WCW (2001)

-Later career (2001–2008)
+Later career (2001–2010)

 After WCW folded, Animal reunited with Hawk at Jersey Championship Wrestling defeating the Moondogs 2000 in Lodi, New Jersey on September 8, 2001.
 The Road Warriors mainly continued working in the independent circuit.

 On June 22, 2002, Animal returned with Hawk at International Wrestling Superstars defeating the Headshrinkers in Atlantic City, New Jersey.
 That win not only won the team USA tournament it would also become the last World Tag-Team Championship for Animal and Hawk as the Road Warriors.

 On October 4, 2003, Animal won the IWS International Championship by defeating "Mr. Irresistible" Matt Hendrickson by pin at the Armory in Philadelphia, Pennsylvania.
 It was the first and only time that Animal held a singles championship title.

 In 2002, Animal once again returned to All Japan Pro Wrestling as Animal Warrior teaming with Keiji Muto.
 In 2003, The Road Warriors last stint was for Fighting of World Japan Pro Wrestling feuding with the Shane Twins.

 After Hawk's death, Animal returned to the ring nearly a year later focusing on his singles career.
 On May 11, 2008, Animal teamed with Power Warrior to defeat Damián 666 and El Terrible to win the UWA Tag titles for Toryumon Mexico Dragonmania III in Mexico City, Mexico.
 Animal would then retire from wrestling.

+He returned for another match on April 17, 2010, teaming with Demolition (Ax and Smash), winning a 4-on-3 handicap match for Great Lakes Championship Wrestling in Waukesha, Wisconsin.